szejkerek/bgordon/README.md

    - `thumbnail.*` — card thumbnail
    - `1.*`, `2.*`, … — gallery (ordered by number)

-   Paths are NOT in frontmatter — resolved by slug (`src/utils/projectImages.ts`).

-Filter tags are derived automatically from projects (by occurrence count).

 ## Add a book

 New file `src/content/books/<slug>.md`: